Edme0005/se3prac3/testplan.md

 The goal of this plan is to test the functionality of the program, ensuring the game works correctly.

 The methods used by the game are:
-- rotate board 90.
+* rotate board 90.
-- tilt left.
+* tilt left.

-These are uses in conjunction to perform the task of shifting tiles in the require direction.
+These are used in conjunction to perform the task of shifting tiles in the required direction.

 Attributes
 ----------